-Every lender has a different set of qualifications, but generally, you can get a term loan if you have:
+Every lender has a different set of qualifications for who can get a loan, but generally, you can get a term loan if you have:

 If you don't meet those requirements, you still might have a chance.
-Plenty of lenders have more lenient requirements, and some are specifically geared towards businesses with bad credit or startups with fewer than 2 years in business.
-Other lenders specialize in industries like gambling or medical marijuana, businesses that might have trouble getting traditional bank loans.
+Some lenders have more lenient requirements, and some specifically cater to businesses with bad credit or startups that have been in business for less than two years.
+Other lenders specialize in industries like gambling or medical marijuana, which might have trouble getting traditional bank loans.

-If you're a member of a minority group, a woman, or a veteran, you might be able to get a special business term loan too that is easier to qualify for, comes with lower rates, or offers longer terms.
+If you're a member of a minority group, a woman, or a veteran, you might qualify for a special business term loan that comes with lower rates or offers longer terms.

 How Much Does a Term Loan Cost?

 The interest rate you pay accounts for the lion’s share of your costs.
-You’ll get a lower interest rate if your credit and cash flow are both strong and you have at least 3 years in business.
-You’ll also get a better rate if you put up some kind of collateral to get a secured business loan.
+You’ll get a lower interest rate if your credit and cash flow are both strong and you have been in business for at least three years.
+You’ll also get a better rate if you put up collateral to get a secured business loan.

 Business term loans can have fixed or variable rates.
 The advantage of fixed-rate loans is that you know exactly how much you’re paying every month.
 There are no surprises, and you won’t need to worry about having to pay more if the prime rates change.

 Variable rates can change every quarter or even every month.
-Even with a variable rate, you'll probably have a fixed margin rate that is added to the benchmark rate.
-Let's make this clearer.
-The benchmark rate is usually the Wall Street Prime rate or the LIBOR rate.
-This rate goes up and down frequently, so you’ll be charged a different interest rate each time the rate changes (within your payment structure).
+Even with a variable rate, however, you'll probably have a fixed margin rate that is added to the benchmark rate.
+Here’s what that means: The benchmark rate is usually The Wall Street Journal prime rate or the London Inter-Bank Offered Rate (LIBOR).
+This rate goes up and down frequently, so you’ll be charged a different interest rate (within your payment structure) each time the rate changes.
 The fixed margin rate doesn’t change.
 It stays fixed and gets added to the benchmark rate.
-So, if for example, your business loan has a margin rate of 2.75%, and the benchmark rate is 5%, you’ll pay a total interest rate of 7.75
+So, if for example, your business loan has a margin rate of 2.75 percent, and the benchmark rate is 5 percent, you’ll pay a total interest rate of 7.75 percent.

 The final cost of your loan is also determined by the fees and penalties the lender charges.
-It's important to make sure to read the fine print before taking out a business loan because you could end up paying a boatload more just in fees by going with one lender over another.
+Make sure you read the fine print before taking out a business loan because you could end up paying a lot more in fees by going with one lender over another.

-Here are some of the most commonly seen fees and charges to look out for:
+Here are some of the most common fees and charges to look out for:

-Origination fee.
-Typically, 3%-5%, an origination fee is very common.
-It covers the actual cost of processing your loan and includes running a full credit check and confirming your financial information.
+- Origination fee.
+Typically, 3 percent-5 percent, an origination fee is very common.
+It covers the cost of processing your loan and includes running a full credit check and confirming your financial information.
 The origination fee could be added to the overall cost of your loan or taken out of the original loan amount.

-Check processing fee.
-Typically, $10 per check.
+- Check processing fee.
+Typically, this fee is $10 per check.
 If you repay your loan amounts by check, you might have to pay a fee for every payment.
-Something to consider.
+Consider paying online to avoid this fee.

-Late payment, returned payment, NSF payment.
+- Late payment, returned payment, non-sufficient funds (NSF) payment.
 Typically, $10-$35, or 3%-5% of the failed payment.
 You'll be charged a penalty any time that your payment is late, returned, or doesn't go through as a result of insufficient funds in your account.

-Prepayment penalties.
-Varies.
+- Prepayment penalties.
+These fees vary.
 Some lenders will charge you a penalty if you repay your entire loan before the end of the term or overpay at any point.
-It's super important to check if there are any prepayment penalties, especially if you hope to pay your loan off early.
+Check if there are any prepayment penalties, especially if you hope to pay your loan off early.

-Legal or closing fees. $2500 – $5000.
-If you’re taking a secured business loan, or your term loan is particularly complex, you might have to pay closing costs or legal fees to cover the cost of writing your loan agreement or other legal costs.
+- Legal or closing fees.
+These fees typically range from $2500 to $5000.
+If you’re taking out a secured business loan, or your term loan is particularly complex, you might have to pay closing costs or legal fees to cover the cost of writing your loan agreement or associated other legal expenses.